VenexCon/100-days-of-code/log.md

 Also looked at was fixed positioning and how items can be fixed relative to it's parent's position.

 ## Day 7 January 19th
 Applied web design and learning about display: block and in-line block elements, also learning about HSL and it's use for colour web design.
 Alos looked at was adding in Z-index to div elements to create the layering effect, the higher the Z number the further along the Z-axis it becomes.
+Learnt was using the Margin: auto; to center objects horizontaly on the webpage.

+## Day 8 January 20th